 Deaf Smith County Jail is located in Deaf Smith County, Texas and is the main jail for the region.
 Do you know someone locked up at Deaf Smith County Jail?
 This guide gives you info about anything one might want to know about Deaf Smith County Jail,like: Learn how to locate an inmate.
 Find mugshots and inmate photos.
 The jail’s phone number and address.
 How to post bail.
 Intake procedures.
 Court information.
-And much much more…
+And much more…

 The chance of going to jail is a daunting and scary idea, not only for whoever goes to jail, but also their family and friends.
-This guide is designed to give info that you’ll need to make helping a friend or family member get out of jail less stressfull.
+This guide is designed to give info that you’ll need to make helping a friend or family member get out of jail less stressful.
 If you have a question, please feel free to ask it, and please leave any tips or comments that might be a benefit to others is appreciated.

 Deaf Smith County Jail

 Phone Number and Fax Number